Snowflake-Labs/sfquickstarts/site/sfguides/src/snaketokens/snaketokens.md

 Another aspect of tokenization is often that it will give you tokens that even appear to have the same qualities of the data which was tokenized.
 In other words, you can tokenize a number and get back a number of the same order of magnitude.
 You can tokenize an email and get back a string with the same format as an email (i.e. it will have valid email format, and @ in the middle, etc.).
 Confusingly, this is most commonly referred to as “format preserving encryption” - even though it is another form of what we are calling tokenization here with all the consistency benefits.

 Tokenization, especially the kind which preserves formats, is very complex.
 When you need to scale it to hundreds of millions of records and beyond, it becomes even more difficult.
 This is why it is most often accomplished using third party, commercially available solutions.
 Of course, it is still only technology.
 So there are libraries in many languages that provide the basic building blocks of tokenization.
-Project Snake Tokens takes advantage of pre-existing Python libraries which provide FF3 tokenization.
+Project Snow Blind takes advantage of pre-existing Python libraries which provide FF3 tokenization.
 FF3 is based on AES encryption, and has been the standard upon which the entire industry around toeknization has based its work.
 This is only a demo which can serve as a starting point for customers who wish to have the benefits of tokenization, but do not wish to use a commercial solution or external functions, and are willing to roll up their sleeves a bit to get what they want.

 Let's start getting some things done!